“Why are you visiting Ireland?”

 We were visiting Sedona 11 years ago, on our first Adventures by Disney trip, and had a free night on the town.
 We asked for their recommendation and this was their answer to “the question.”
 We were not disappointed.

-When I was putting together our trip to the southwest and it looked like Phoenix would be our starting point, I suggested we make an overnight stop in Sedona for dinner.
+When I was putting together our trip to the southwest, and it looked like Phoenix would be our starting point, I suggested we make an overnight stop in Sedona for dinner.
 Sharon agreed immediately.
-The restaurant is listed as casual elegant so its a place you’d probably feel more comfortable wearing a nicer outfit instead of a t-shirt and jeans (but we’ve seen people there dressed that way).
+The restaurant is listed as casually elegant, so it’s a place you’d probably feel more comfortable wearing a nicer outfit instead of a t-shirt and jeans (but we’ve seen people there dressed that way).

 The food here is classic Italian dishes.
-Lasagna, linguine bolognese, chicken parmigiana and linguine with clams are spotted on the menu.
-The servers here have all been top notch and the ambiance was set with live piano music in the main dining room (standards from 40s to 70s, but that fit the demographics of the diners there on a Monday evening).
-Not to make your mouth water too much but I just had a cioppino filled with chunks of lobster, two huge scallops, two massive shrimp, mussels and clams that was amazing.
+Lasagna, linguine bolognese, chicken parmigiana, and linguine with clams are spotted on the menu.
+The servers here have all been top-notch, and the ambiance was set with live piano music in the main dining room (standards from the 40s to 70s, but that fit the demographics of the diners there on a Monday evening).
+Not to make your mouth water too much but I just had a cioppino filled with chunks of lobster, two huge scallops, two massive shrimp, mussels, and clams that was amazing.
 It took us 11 years to get back here for our second meal, but it was worth the wait,

 700 US Hwy 1 North, Iselin, NJ and